mozilla-services/docs/source/sync/storageformat6.rst

     HISTORY -> "History 1";
     HISTORY -> "History 2";
   }

+This specification establishes no rules for which **crypto records** exist or for how **Key-Encrypting Key Bundles** are managed.
+This is entirely up to the client.
+In other words, key management is a convention between clients.
+If you are interested in interoperating with Firefox Sync, see :ref:`Mozilla's Sync Service<sync_mozilla>`.

 This is the essence of the cryptographic model.
 More details are explained below.